Cost-effectiveness of interventions to improve hand hygiene in healthcare workers in middle-income hospital settings: a model-based analysis.

-Luangasanatip N., Hongsuwan M., Lubell Y., Limmathurotsakul D., Srisamang P., Day NP., Graves N., Cooper BS.
+Luangasanatip N., Hongsuwan M., Lubell Y., Limmathurotsakul D., Srisamang P., Day NPJ., Graves N., Cooper BS.

-Multimodal interventions are effective in increasing hand hygiene (HH) compliance amongst healthcare workers, but it is not known whether such interventions are cost-effective outside high-income countries.To evaluate the cost-effectiveness of multimodal hospital interventions to improve hand hygiene (HH) compliance in a middle-income country.We adopted a conservative approach by developing a model to determine whether reductions in Methicillin-resistant Staphylococcus aureus bloodstream infections (MRSA-BSI) alone would make HH interventions cost-effective in intensive care units (ICUs).
+Multi-modal interventions are effective in increasing hand hygiene (HH) compliance among healthcare workers, but it is not known whether such interventions are cost-effective outside high-income countries.To evaluate the cost-effectiveness of multi-modal hospital interventions to improve HH compliance in a middle-income country.Using a conservative approach, a model was developed to determine whether reductions in meticillin-resistant Staphylococcus aureus bloodstream infections (MRSA-BSIs) alone would make HH interventions cost-effective in intensive care units (ICUs).
 Transmission dynamic and decision analytic models were combined to determine the expected impact of HH interventions on MRSA-BSI incidence and evaluate their cost-effectiveness.
-A series of sensitivity analyses and hypothetical scenarios making different assumptions about transmissibility were explored to generalise the findings.Interventions increasing HH compliance from a 10% baseline to ≥20% are likely to be cost-effective solely through reduced MRSA-BSI.
-Increasing compliance from 10% to 40% was estimated to cost US$ 2,515 per 10,000 bed-days with 3.8 QALYs gained in a paediatric ICU (PICU) and US$ 1,743 per 10,000 bed-days with 3.7 QALYs gained in an adult ICU.
-If baseline compliance is not greater than 20%, the intervention is always cost-effective even with only a 10% compliance improvement.Effective multimodal HH interventions are likely to be cost-effective due to preventing MRSA-BSI alone in ICU settings in middle-income countries where baseline compliance is typically low.
+A series of sensitivity analyses and hypothetical scenarios making different assumptions about transmissibility were explored to generalize the findings.Interventions increasing HH compliance from a 10% baseline to ≥20% are likely to be cost-effective solely through reduced MRSA-BSI.
+Increasing compliance from 10% to 40% was estimated to cost US$2515 per 10,000 bed-days with 3.8 quality-adjusted life-years (QALYs) gained in a paediatric ICU (PICU) and US$1743 per 10,000 bed-days with 3.7 QALYs gained in an adult ICU.
+If baseline compliance is not >20%, the intervention is always cost-effective even with only a 10% compliance improvement.Effective multi-modal HH interventions are likely to be cost-effective due to preventing MRSA-BSI alone in ICU settings in middle-income countries where baseline compliance is typically low.
 Where compliance is higher, the cost-effectiveness of interventions to improve it further will depend on the impact on hospital-acquired infections other than MRSA-BSI.